tinue/wsdl-home-sample/readme.md

 * Starting with Jakarta EE 10, new features are being introduced.

 The application can simply be run locally with `mvn spring-boot:run` (you may need to change the port in `application.properties`, though).
+A quick test shows if it is working:
+`curl -k https://localhost:8443/services/helloService.wsdl` should return the wsdl file (without the XSDs).

 For a more permanent server, I added a `Dockerfile`.
 Use your preferred docker environment to start it up.
 Very brief instructions:
 * Build the jar: `mvn clean package`
 * Copy the jar file (`hello-1.0-SNAPSHOT.jar`) to the docker build directory